-Due to engineering work closing lines between London Paddington and Slough, there will be disruption to rail services between Paddington and Heathrow.
+Due to engineering work closing lines between London Paddington and Slough, there will be significant to disruption to rail services between Paddington and Heathrow.
 No train services will run at all into and out of London Paddington from Tuesday 24 December 2019 to Friday 27 December 2019.

 TfL Rail’s stopping service (formerly Heathrow Connect) will not run from London Paddington to Heathrow Terminal 4 from Tuesday 24 December 2019 to Friday 27 December 2019.
 Services will be reduced from Saturday 28 December 2019 until 13:00 on Tuesday 31 December 2019.

 As is standard practice, there are no Piccadilly Line services to Heathrow on Christmas Day due to the closure of the Tube.
 It resumes on Boxing Day.